balazskreith/ntrt/README.md

 **Can I extend it and add my own wonderful tools?**

 Yes.
-1. Read the developer manual (A direct link is at the bottom of the page).
+1. Read the developer manual (A direct link is at the bottom of the page <- TODO).
 2. Clone the repo (or fork whatever you want)
 3. Edit.

 **The Latest Version**